 From 3D model to completed home.
 New home in Massachusetts, US, by Kevin Neprud & Associates.

-The starting point for all proposals is to consider and capture any existing buildings as well as surrounding context.
+The starting point for all proposals is to consider and capture any existing buildings as well as the surrounding context.
 A site plan, floor plans, elevations, illustrative sketches, and 3D models of the existing site or home are produced during the initial design phase.
 In the past, this required pulling out a tape measure, pen, and graph paper, walking around the house, and carefully recording all interior and exterior measurements, including rooflines, windows, doors, and wall heights.
 Back at the office, these handwritten measurements would be used to create 3D models in SketchUp.
 This process could take up to five days to complete: two days for measuring and three days to create a detailed SketchUp model.

 New home in Virginia, US, by Kevin Neprud & Associates.